“Do it in ONE day only. Get in and get out.”

 My scheduled time in Agra was rapidly drawing to a close, but for every sight I visited, two new ones presented themselves.
 Without a second thought, I extended my stay for an additional three days.
-At the top of my list of must-see-before-I-leave sights was Itimad-ud-daulah.
+At the top of unique things to do in Agra was Itimad-ud-daulah.
 Built entirely of white marble and inlaid with semi-precious stones, this mausoleum on the banks of the Yamuna River exhibits a strong Persian influence.
 Because it so strongly resembles the Taj Mahal, it is also known as the Baby Taj.

 Less than two miles from the Baby Taj I strolled through Mehtab Bagh, a shady quadrilateral garden divided into four smaller parts by walkways and flowing water.
 Recent excavations at the site have revealed the ruins of octagonal water tanks, 25 fountains, and a series of ancient pavilions.
 These are likely the ruins of the “moonlit pleasure garden” that Emperor Shah Jahan had constructed on a grass-covered floodplain across the Yamuna River, which was as an ideal location for viewing the Taj Mahal.
 Today it may still be the best place from which to view the Taj Mahal; certainly is is the only way to see it without suffering the crowds.